Article IV – Procedures For Behavioral Misconduct

 - Students enrolled in Masters of Arts in Teaching graduate program at the College are also bound by the policies and processes of the To the Point student handbook and general academic policies at the College.
 In addition, these students are bound by the policies and processes of the MAT handbook.
 In the event that policies and processes in the MAT handbook differ from To the Point or other campus policies, the MAT handbook is considered the superseding document.

-- D. The dean of students, the assistant dean of students, the student conduct officer, the president of the SGA or his/her designee, and the president of the Faculty Senate or his/her designee shall comprise the Student Handbook Committee.
+- F. The VPSA, dean of students, the student conduct officer, the president of the SGA or their designee, and the president of the Faculty Senate or their designee shall comprise the Student Handbook Committee.
 All proposed changes to the Code of Student Conduct and Student Handbook must be submitted to this committee.

 Section 3: Procedural Standards